When you get a product up front and pay it off over time. You can also be charged interest and fees.

 Getting approved for credit

-Before you borrow or ask your lender for a top up, lenders need to ask detailed questions about your income, expenses and current circumstances, including any likely changes to the income you’ll rely on to repay the loan.
+Before you borrow or ask your lender for a top up, lenders need to be satisfied that you will make the repayments without suffering substantial hardship.
+They could ask questions about your income, expenses and current circumstances, including any likely changes to the income you’ll rely on to repay the loan.

 Lenders will also need to ask what the loan is for to make sure they provide the right type of finance.

-Lenders are legally required to conduct a thorough affordability and suitability assessment in most circumstances, and this may take some time.
+Lenders are legally required to be satisfied that the loan is affordable and suitable, and this may take some time.

 Before finalising an agreement to take out a loan or to buy on credit, the lender must take reasonable steps to make sure: